scrameri/CaptureAl/README.md

 Pipeline streamlining analysis of **target enrichment sequencing** data

 ### Download Capture Al scripts
 To understand use this pipeline, clone the [CaptureAl repository](https://github.com/scrameri/CaptureAl) and follow the tutorial provided below.
+For each step, there is a limited number of scripts that have to be executed, and these scripts often execute other scripts located in the repository.

 ### Check Installation
 This repository provides scripts (see [src](https://github.com/scrameri/CaptureAl/tree/master/src) directory) that use third-party software.
 These sofware tools must be executable from your computing environment: